University Catalogues

 I. Academic Integrity System Structure

-Director of Academic Integrity is appointed by the Provost; works with academic departments and the student organizations to implement proactive education and prevention related to issues of academic integrity; reports to the Provost; oversees the academic integrity process to ensure its adherence to the spirit and letter of Bentley’s Academic Integrity System; and consults frequently with faculty, students and the Academic Integrity Council.
-When necessary, the director organizes hearings and stores Academic Integrity Incident Reports (the only official record).
-In the event of an integrity case filed by the director, the provost appoints a temporary director.
-The director is also responsible for ensuring that new Bentley faculty members are familiar with the Honor Code and Academic Integrity System.
+Director of Academic Integrity is appointed by the Provost; works with academic departments and the student organizations to implement proactive education and prevention related to issues of academic integrity; reports to the Provost; oversees the academic integrity process to ensure its adherence to the spirit and letter of Bentley’s Academic Integrity System; and consults frequently with faculty, students, and the Academic Integrity Council.
+When necessary, the Director organizes hearings and stores Academic Integrity Incident Reports (the only official record).
+In the event of an integrity case filed by the Director, the provost appoints a temporary Director.
+The Director is also responsible for ensuring that new Bentley faculty members are familiar with the Honor Code and Academic Integrity System.

 II.
 Faculty and Student Responsibilities and Rights in the Academic Integrity System